SidharthAgarwal18/search_image/README.md

 # search_image
-Template search in Image using CUDA
+Template search in Image using CUDA.
 For complete problem statement see `Assignment_4.pdf`.

 ## Libraries